-DeSantis 'parental rights' education push leads to pulled civil rights film, ousted principal
+DeSantis 'parental rights' push leads to pulled civil rights film, ousted principal

 Over the weekend, the mayor of Florence, Italy, invited Carrasquilla to visit Florence where the statue is on display, saying he wanted to "give her recognition on behalf of the city.”

-"Art is civilization and whoever teaches it deserves respect,” that included an image of the statue.
+"Art is civilization and whoever teaches it deserves respect,” Dario Nardella said in a tweet that included an image of the statue.

 Carrasquilla said in a statement that Bishop “was more concerned about litigation and appeasing a small minority of parents, rather than trusting my expertise as an educator for more than 25 years.”
-Tallahassee Classical School teaches a curriculum based on the work of , a conservative institution in Michigan that has .
+Tallahassee Classical School teaches a curriculum based on the work of Hillsdale College, a conservative institution in Michigan that has lesson plans being used across the country.